ivazato/ssiUIFINAL/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Docker
+ng build --prod

+You can build the image and run the container with Docker.
+The configuration is in the nginx folder if you want to change it.
+El punto al final de la siguiente instruccion es necesario:

+docker build -t ssiui .

+docker run -d -p 4200:4200 ssiui